jakelever/swc-machine-learning-short/_episodes/05-grep.md

 `grep` takes two arguments as standard: the search term and the file to search.
 It will find and print out every line in the file that contains the pattern.

-Let's search the address book for his dentist.
-Notice that quotation marks are used around the word "Dentist" in the command.
+Let's search the address book for contacts based in Bolivia.
+Notice that quotation marks are used around the word "bolivia" in the command.

 ~~~
-$ grep "Dentist" contacts.tsv
+$ grep "bolivia" contacts.txt
 ~~~
 {: .bash}

 Hmm, it didn't find anything. `grep` is case-sensitive by default.
 To make it case-insensitive, use the `-i` argument.

 ~~~
-$ grep -i "Dentist" contacts.tsv
+$ grep -i "bolivia" contacts.txt
 ~~~
 {: .bash}